javaFunAgain/ratpong/README.md

         };

 ```
- See how simple is to convert JSON from input (ctx.parse) and then our result
+ See how simple is to convert JSON from input (**ctx.parse**) and then our result
-  to output JSON (Jackson::json).
+  to output JSON (**Jackson::json**).

  ### Promises
- One thing that may look unfamiliar in the code above is this Promise.
+ One thing that may look unfamiliar in the code above is this **Promise** thing. :confused:
- Basically Ratpack is a non blocking server.
+ Ratpack is a non blocking server.
 What does it mean:
- we should not block processing of request calling IO.
+ we should not block processing of request (by calling and waiting for IO ).
  So if we ask the database and then wait for result we are generally destroying the whole concept of non blocking architecture.
+ :boom:

  So how to work with that?